Massachusetts Miracle

 The Massachusetts Miracle was a period of economic growth in Massachusetts during most of the 1980s.
 Before then, the state had been hit hard by deindustrialization and resulting unemployment.
 During the Miracle, the unemployment rate fell from more than 12% in 1975 to less than 3%, which was accompanied by tax reductions and a drastic increase in personal income.

+Background

+Massachusetts's industrial economy began to decline during the early 20th century, with the departure of several manufacturing companies.
+By the 1920s, competition from the South and Midwest, followed by the Great Depression, led to the collapse of the three main industries in Massachusetts: textiles, shoemaking, and precision mechanics.
+This industrial decline would continue throughout the century; between 1950 and 1979, the number of Massachusetts residents involved in textile manufacturing declined from 264,000 to 63,000.
+The 1969 closure of the Springfield Armory spurred an exodus of high-paying jobs from western Massachusetts.